Based on information provided by the Georgia Student Finance Commission (GSFC) June, 2015. Additional details available at GAfutures.

 - Not have a bachelor's degree or higher.

 - Graduated from an Eligible High School:

-- Generally, students who graduate from an eligible high school with a GPA of 3.0 or higher and earned a minimum of two full credits from a academic rigor course are considered HOPE Scholars and qualify for this award as entering freshmen.
+- Generally, students who graduate from an eligible high school with a GPA of 3.0 or higher and earned a minimum of four full credits from a academic rigor course are considered HOPE Scholars and qualify for this award as entering freshmen.
 For more details regarding eligible high schools and the definition of a HOPE Scholar, please visit: www.gafutures.org

 - Graduated from High School Prior and were Academically Ineligible at High School Graduation: